-An individual may apply for W-2 at any time by submitting a signed RFA/paper registration form.
+An individual may apply for W-2 at any time by submitting a signed CWW generated RFA or a paper registration form.
 This typically occurs when an individual expresses an interest in applying for W-2.
-In these circumstances, the W-2 agency representative must offer an appointment with the RS the same day or no later than the following working day.
+In these circumstances, the W-2 agency representative must offer an appointment with the Resource Specialist (RS) the same day or no later than the following working day.
 During the appointment, the RS will complete the Client Registration process in CWW and initiate the interactive interview for W-2.

-See section 1.2.3 for more detail on the role of the RS.
+See section 1.2.2 for more detail on the role of the RS.

-The W-2 application process officially begins on the date the applicant or authorized representative gives the agency a signed version of either:
+The W-2 application process officially begins on the date the applicant or authorized representative gives the agency the signed paper Wisconsin Works (W-2) and Related Programs Registration form (14880) or the CWW-generated form that prints from the "Print Application Registration" page when either:

-- the RFA that prints from CWW when the Client Registration process is complete, or - the Wisconsin Works (W-2) and Related Programs Registration paper form (14880) which is the paper equivalent of the RFA.